mtdhuynh/msc-thesis/README.md

 ### 2. Run `train.py`

-Make sure you are in the `ms-thesis` project folder, and that the `conda` environment is active.
+Make sure you are in the `ms-thesis` project folder, and that the corresponding `conda` environment is active.
 Then, run:
 ```
 python src/train.py
 ```